blackhatbrigade/gomessagestore/README.md

 ### Tips and tricks

 projectors are typically passed into handlers.
-Here is an example of a generic handler function that ingests a projector as one of its parameters:
+Here is a good example of an aggregator handler that ingests a projector as one of its parameters:

 ```
-func genericHandler(ctx context.Context, repo Repository, projector gms.Projector, msg gms.Message, expectedType string) error {
+func genericHandler(ctx context.Context, repo ReadModelDatabase, projector gms.Projector, msg gms.Message, expectedType string) error {
 	event, ok := msg.(*gms.Event)
 	if !ok || event.Type() != expectedType {
 		return ErrInvalidEventTypeInHandler